Mastering real estate terms: A quick guide

 For sale by owner (FSBO)

-Properties that are up for sale without a real estate agent as a middle man are often listed for sale by the owner or FSBO.
-There are several benefits to this for sellers.
 One of the more obvious is that they won’t have to pay a commission fee to a real estate agent.
 A look at the pros and cons of buying properties directly from owners in Dubai can give you a perspective of the steps involved in For Sale by Owner properties.

 Closing

 The final stage of a real estate transaction is known as closing.
 Part of this is a closing date when a seller and buyer officially go under contract on the sale of a home.
-The property is legally transferred from the seller to a purchaser on this date.
+The property is legally transferred from the seller to the purchaser on this date.

 Closing costs